zieg8301/nhl_goal_light/README.md

     $ sudo git clone https://github.com/arim215/nhl_goal_light.git
   	$ sudo pip3 install -r requirements.txt

-**Always pass through code to read comments and see necessary inputs for your setup!!**

 You can prepare a "settings.txt" file to auto-config the nhl_goal_light.py code, or the code will ask for your input everytime.
-You can run the flask API ($ sudo python3 flask_api.py) to find your team_id (Ex: FLASK_API_IP/api/v1/team/Canadiens/id will return "id : 8").

 To start application, use following commands:

-    $ sudo python3 flask_api.py &
     $ sudo python3 nhl_goal_light.py

 ***